 Type A

-Type A RCDs also residual current as well as alternating.
+Type A RCDs also detect residual current as well as alternating.
 Type A RCs are specifically intended to be used for single phase class 1 electronic loads.

 Type F

-In addition to the detection characteristics of type A RCDs,type F RCDs are specially designed for circuit protection where single phase variable speed drivers could be used.
+In addition to the detection characteristics of type A RCDs, type F RCDs are specially designed for circuit protection where single phase variable speed drivers could be used.

 Type B

-Type B RCD are intended to be used for loads with three-phase rectifiers, such as variable speed drives, PV system, EV charging station and medical equipment.
-You may also come across the following phrasing with regards to RCDs:
+The Type B RCDs are intended to be used for loads with three-phase rectifiers, such as variable speed drives, PV system, EV charging station and medical equipment.

 Fixed RCDs